Where was Horizon: An American Saga filmed

 In movie

-Scene where The scene where the 1859 settlement of San Pedro Valley, Arizona, was filmed, including an overlook viewpoint from which indigenous inhabitants observe the newly arrived pioneers, highlighting the cultural clash and the unfolding drama of westward expansion.
+Scene where the 1859 settlement of San Pedro Valley, Arizona, was filmed, including an overlook viewpoint from which indigenous inhabitants observe the newly arrived pioneers, highlighting the cultural clash and the unfolding drama of westward expansion.

 Real